Stylish, comfortable, practical, innovative nursing bras and maternity clothes that show off your style and nothing else!

 still it needs to be done.
 So here are a few tips for the new moms:

-If possible try to delay going back to work as long as you can because regular
+If possible try to delay your going back to work as much as you can cause

-breastfeeding is very healthy for you and baby.
+breastfeeding is very healthy for you and for the baby.

-• Try to work part-time or flexible hours in the beginning so that
+• Try to work part-time or flexible hours in the beginning so you

 • It is recommended to wear your Nursing Bra to work so it will hold